bekk/bekk-christmas/post/kotlin/receivers.md

 Ok, so let's take a closer look at whats happening in the example above.
 The `caps` function takes in a user and a lambda with some unusual syntax: `text: User.() -> String`.
 What's happening here?
 We have a lambda function type prefixed with a type!
 The prefix is a receiver type, and in our example that is a `User`.

 But what does this mean?
 What is a receiver?
-Receivers assigns a scope, or a receiver type, to a lambda.
+Receivers assign a scope, or a receiver type, to a lambda.
 This means that we can change what `this` is inside a lambda.
 Having a `User` as a receiver gives us the power to call everything on a `user` object without having to explicitly reference it.

 ```kotlin
 fun caps(user: User, text: User.() -> String) =